 Clinical education is a foundational component of nursing education.
 Clinical instructors have a fundamental role in the education of nursing students, to ensure they are adequately prepared with the knowledge, skills and attitudes needed to work in a wide-range of practice settings and speciality areas, and meet entry-to-practice competencies.
 This six week foundational course encompasses clinical education at the baccalaureate level in acute care settings, and public health and community health care placements.
 Course themes include: roles and responsibilities of the clinical instructor; monitoring and evaluating students in clinical settings; developing good patient assignments; mentoring and coaching students; creating a positive learning environment for students; roles and responsibilities of the educational unit in clinical education; and, issues, challenges and strategies for clinical instructors.
+Upon successful completion, participants will be prepared to write the national certification exam to achieve the Canadian Certified Clinical Instructor (CCCI) designation.

-A Certificate of Successful Completion will be granted to participants who successfully fulfill the course requirements for the CNEI Clinical Instructor Certificate Course.
+A certificate of successful completion will be granted to participants who successfully fulfill the course requirements for the CNEI Clinical Instructor Certificate Course.

 By the end of this course, participants will be able to: